CodeGenerator5/Honeynet-Capstone/README.md

   - [ ] Cuckoo Sandbox or manual analysis tools
   - [ ] Network monitoring/sniffer tool (Wireshark, tcpdump)

-> **Note**: Please provide specific IP schemes, VM names, and any snapshots used if applicable.

 ---

 ## Tools and Technologies Used